Can You Sweat Out Alcohol in Sauna?

 You might have heard that saunas can cure almost anything, including the infamous hangover.
 But how true is this?
 Well, it turns out that the idea of saunas being the ultimate hangover fix might not be entirely accurate.

 The Mayo Clinic Health System points out that if you often drink too much, over time, you could end up with serious liver problems like fatty liver, alcohol hepatitis, or cirrhosis.
 Saunas aren't a magic solution that can cleanse your system of alcohol or its leftovers.
-Yet, they play a role in supporting liver health by encouraging your body to sweat out toxins, allowing your liver to handle the kind of toxins it's best at dealing with.
+Yet, they support liver health by encouraging your body to sweat out toxins, allowing your liver to handle the kind of toxins it's best at dealing with.

 When you're hungover, your heart is already under strain from the alcohol, which can cause irregular heartbeats.
 Since sauna sessions make your heart beat faster, putting these two together might make you feel woozy, short of breath, have chest pain, or even faint, according to UCLA Health.